 Dylis fought the urge to stamp her foot in pure frustration.
 'I'm guessing that would be me, right now.'

 'Didn't know if the damn thing would count you until you stepped close enough to be counted.'
 Blevins leaned more of his weight on Horse, whose muscles trembled at the added pressure.
 The knife at Blevins' throat came uncomfortably close to nicking his skin and Dylis felt an alarming pressure against her own throat.
 'Should have killed me sooner.'

 Horse eased up on the knife, lowering and twisting it to keep the point aimed under Blevins' chin.
-The trembling in her arm faded a little, but the way the blade glittered in the very spares light of the nighttime forest had Dylis swallowing forcefully.
+The trembling in her arm faded a little, but the way the blade glittered in the spares light of the nighttime forest had Dylis swallowing forcefully.

-Dylis glanced around the group and found that they were all looking at her, as if waiting for a decision.
+Dylis glanced around the group and found that they were all looking at her as if waiting for a decision.
 Oh.

 'He knows nothing,' she signed after a long moment of glaring.
 'Leave him.
 We'll go back.'

 Horse and Buffalo made quick work of tying Blevins up with some leftover red string, while Dog woke Peacock with a gentle pat on the head, hand glowing green.
-Coyote had already pushed herself off the ground and was waiting a few steps ahead of them, pointedly not looking at Dog or Dylis.
+Coyote had already pushed herself off the ground and stood a few steps ahead of them, pointedly not looking at Dog or Dylis.

-To distract herself from the urge to dive through the bushes in search for berries or animals, Dylis turned to look at Doe, who exuded the aura of a hungry predator just as much as the rest of the group.
+To distract herself from the urge to dive through the bushes in search of berries or animals, Dylis turned to look at Doe, who exuded the aura of a hungry predator just as much as the rest of the group.
 The sensation took Dylis a bit aback.
 It didn't quite match her deer eyes.